onsi/migration-proposal/README.md

 }
 ```

-When a BBS comes up it excercises the following state-machine control loop:
+When a BBS comes up it exercises the following state-machine control loop:

 - Attempt to grab the lock
     + Upon failure, keep trying.